-- My name is Ben Edelman.
-My office address is 1563 Massachusetts Avenue, Cambridge, Massachusetts 02138.
-I have personal knowledge of the matters set forth in this Declaration. - 2.
-I am a sophomore at Harvard College, and I work for the Berkman Center for Internet and Society at Harvard Law School as a systems administrator and multimedia specialist.
+2. I am a sophomore at Harvard College, and I work for the Berkman Center for Internet and Society at Harvard Law School as a systems administrator and multimedia specialist.
 I have previously worked as a computer purchasing consultant, a network designer and systems integrator, a custom software designer, a database specialist, and a designer of database-driven web sites.
-I have personal experience with RealMedia technology, which is the technology used by iCraveTV.com for transmission of television content over the Internet. - 3.
-My experience includes four years as an Internet web server administrator.
+I have personal experience with RealMedia technology, which is the technology used by iCraveTV.com for transmission of television content over the Internet.
+3. My experience includes four years as an Internet web server administrator.
 I have operated my own servers for three years, including a server receiving more than 10,000 hits per day.
 In addition, I have six years of experience with the TCP/IP protocol on which the Internet is based, including three years administering TCP/IP-based networks.
 In my experience as a webmaster and network administrator, I have been asked to review log files for a number of purposes, including determining the geographic origins of individuals and groups of users.

-- 4. I have been asked to conduct an analysis by the National Football League, the National Basketball Association, and NBA Properties, Inc., regarding the geographic locations of users who view U.S. television content on the iCraveTV.com web site. - 5.
-On the morning of Thursday, January 27, 2000, I was given access to a magnetic tape, which I understand was produced late the preceding day in Pittsburgh by the operators of the iCraveTV.com web site to the counsel for the NFL and the NBA.
+4. I have been asked to conduct an analysis by the National Football League, the National Basketball Association, and NBA Properties, Inc., regarding the geographic locations of users who view U.S. television content on the iCraveTV.com web site.

+5. On the morning of Thursday, January 27, 2000, I was given access to a magnetic tape, which I understand was produced late the preceding day in Pittsburgh by the operators of the iCraveTV.com web site to the counsel for the NFL and the NBA.
 The tape contained log file data of iCraveTV.com.
 Because the data were recorded on magnetic tape rather than on commonly-used CD ROMs, the data were inaccessible until it was possible to obtain and install a special DLT tape drive.
 In addition, because the data were encoded in a proprietary backup file format rather than in a generic format, the data were inaccessible until it was possible to install the proprietary software necessary to extract usable data.
-I understand that a request to provide a limited sample of selected log file data in a generic format via Internet FTP, which would have been far more efficient, was not granted by iCraveTV.com. - 6.
-As a result of these several impediments, I was not able to begin to analyze the log file data until late in the afternoon of January 27, and I was required to continue analyzing the log file data late into the night of January 27. - 7.
-The RealServer is the component of the iCraveTV.com web site that sends the video data stream containing television content to Internet users.
+I understand that a request to provide a limited sample of selected log file data in a generic format via Internet FTP, which would have been far more efficient, was not granted by iCraveTV.com in their initial production of data analyzed in my initial Declaration.

+6. As a result of these several impediments, I was not able to begin to analyze the log file data until late in the afternoon of January 27, and I was required to continue analyzing the log file data late into the night of January 27.

+7. The RealServer is the component of the iCraveTV.com web site that sends the video data stream containing television content to Internet users.
 Internet users then view the television content with RealPlayer software on their computers.
 The RealServer software automatically maintains log files, which record each occasion on which an Internet user has accessed the television content of the iCraveTV.com site.
 These log files record the numeric IP address from which each access occurs.
 This address, in turn, can be used to identify geographic origins of these accesses.